 A visit means the member is actually examined by a professional provider.
-Covered expenses include consultations with written reports, as well as second opinion consultations.
+Covered expenses include consultations with written reports and second opinion consultations.

 7.6.6 Pre-admission Testing

 Medically necessary pre-admission testing is covered when ordered by the physician.